 Not even Zend are using PEAR?
 Funny that.

 These framework specific packages - especially those with command line install / update utilities - are a breath of fresh air are and the communities are happy with the added functionality they can instantly put into their applications.

 The downside is that the same code is being written over and over again for different frameworks, which is a massive waste of man-hours.

 Let’s take a personal example.
 I noticed recently that Laravel has a OAuth2 Bundle, which was forked from my CodeIgniter Spark.
 I converted that OAuth2 Spark from a FuelPHP Cell when I had a project that called for it.

 WHAT THE HELL?

 The realisation hit me like kipper to the face.
-Why are we all sat around building out identical solutions to each other or forking and maintaining seperate codebases when we could just be finishing projects?
+Why are we all sat around building out identical solutions to each other or forking and maintaining separate codebases when we could just be finishing projects?

 I on average spend 70% of my working day on client projects and 30% building or fixing, writing or porting packages and libraries.
 That 30% could make me 30% richer, or give me 30% more time doing something more interesting than writing code.
 Maybe I could get around to writing an even BIGGER rant about something else?

 Whatever it is we would end up doing with this extra time, we need to find a way to get there.

 The PHP community needs to get together behind a new solution and the framework developers need to lead the charge.